This article is the place to find out about the process of becoming a commissioned officer if your soldier is joining the military for the first time.

 To attend OCS (Officer Candidate School) you must be a US citizen between 19 and 32 years old and have a college degree.
 Age waivers are considered if you are not within the age range.

 My husband started the process by talking to a few different recruiters.
 We found that many recruiters have never done an officer packet before and did not know the process for officer enlistment.

 If there is a college campus (especially a school with a large military tie or ROTC program) near you, I recommend that you talk to the recruiter there.
-If you don’t live near a college, you can call a campus recruiter elsewhere.
+You can call a campus recruiter elsewhere if you don’t live near a college.

 Unfortunately, we moved during the process, and my husband had to find a recruiter in our new area.
 The local recruiter assigned to him had never done an officer enlistment before, but an older NCO (Non-Commissioned Officer) at the station had some experience and helped to oversee the process.